santagoy/san-tagoy-xyz/content/games/wanton-pinoy-spaghetti/violence.md

 Coach guns only fire two shots.
 Single-shot rifle, only one shot of course.
 Bolt-action rifles?
 5 shots.
 Anything with the `quick reload` Tag can be reloaded freely once per round after firing to be fired again.

-An example would be the coach gun being able to fire 4 shots in a single round or a revolver with a speed loader can fire 12 rounds total before spending one round to reload.
+An example would be the coach gun being able to fire 4 shots in a single round or a revolver with a speed loader can fire 12 rounds total.

 ## Healing